lejon/T-SNE-Java/README.md

 Pure Java implementation of Van Der Maaten and Hinton's t-sne clustering algorithm.

-This project has been refacored into two separate Maven projects, one for the core tsne and one for the demos.
+This project is divided into two separate Maven projects, one for the core t-SNE and one for the demos (stand-alone executables that can be run from command line).

-T-SNE-Java is now in version 1.0 (tsne-core is 1.0.1)  It has been in development version long enough.
+With (parallel) Barnes Hut, T-SNE-Java is now in version 2.0.0 both codre and demos.

 Basic command line usage
 ------------------------